LazarIliev/Currency-Converter/README.md

 Maven 3.6
 MySQL 8

+Check out pom.xml file of the project to get acquainted with all the dependencies, this is a list of some of them:
 Lombok for generating auto getters, setters and constructors Spring Security for admin administration
 Thymeleaf for view templating